Who We Are

-We are a GP-led Social Enterprise organisation providing Integrated Urgent Care services (NHS111 and GP OOH) as well as several urgent care services across North West and North Central London.
+We are a GP-led Social Enterprise organisation providing Integrated Urgent Care services (NHS111 and GP OOH) as well as several urgent care services across North West, North Central and North East London.
 We are committed to constantly improving our services to meet the needs of our patients and do this by working collaboratively with system partners to innovate and develop robust and effective clinical pathways.

 At LCW we take pride in our innovative approach in delivering care and improved outcomes for patients.
 111 online, intelligent telephony routing, access to primary care patient records and video consultations are in use throughout our services and contribute to the delivery of the highest quality of care to our patients.

-The organisation has in its 25-year history expanded to include over 430 GPs, advanced practitioners, nurses (dental, paediatric, psychiatric and palliative care), paramedics, and pharmacists as well as non-clinical staff.
+The organisation has in its 25-year history expanded to include a workforce of over 650 GPs, advanced practitioners, nurses (dental, paediatric, psychiatric and palliative care), paramedics, and pharmacists as well as non-clinical staff.
 We have worked hard to ensure that the same qualities that underpinned LCW at the beginning are still evident today: a highly professional service delivered by a multidisciplinary, experienced team familiar with our local environment.
 This approach ensures that LCW continues to be a tangible benefit to the local community.